New federal rule may help boost competition for railroad shipments at companies with few options

+Dozens of hazardous railroad crossings could be eliminated soon.
+The White House on Monday unveiled $570 million in grants to build new bridges and underpasses at major railroad crossings in 32 states.The Biden administration identified more than three dozen crossings where trains as long as…

-OMAHA, Neb.
-(AP) — Companies that have plants and facilities served by only one railroad may soon be able to get a bid from another railroad if their current service is bad enough under a new rule that was proposed Thursday to help boost competition.
+OMAHA, Neb. — Companies that have plants and facilities served by only one railroad may soon be able to get a bid from another railroad if their current service is bad enough under a new rule proposed Thursday to help boost competition.

 The U.S. Surface Transportation Board announced the long-awaited rule that has been under consideration in some form at least since 2010.
 It aims to provide some relief to so called “captive shippers” that only have a connection to one of the six giant freight railroads that deliver the vast majority of goods across North America.